-Simply put, government agencies make sure and monitor that insurance companies in Canada stay solvent and operate such that they stay open for business and have enough funds to cover their liabilities should any worst-case-scenarios occur.
+Simply put, government agencies make sure and monitor that an insurance company in Canada stays solvent and operates such that it stays open for business and have enough funds to cover their liabilities should any worst-case-scenarios occur.
 Many of Canada’s large insurance companies are also graded by global credit and financial rating agencies such as AM Best.

 Every life insurer that is licensed to sell policies in Canada is required by the regulators to become a member of Assuris.
 Assuris first and foremost attempts to transfer your policy to a solvent Canadian insurance company and at all times insures that you will retain at least 85% of the insurance benefits you were promised.

-What else to consider when choosing a life insurer
+What else to consider when choosing a life insurance provider

 Ratings and Reviews

-There is no end of online insurance reviews you can check out.
+There is no end to online insurance reviews you can check out.
 Whether it be ratings from AM Best or other providers of financial strength ratings, online reviews (Google, TrustPilot, Reviews.io and others), or word of mouth from friends and family who have already purchased coverage and can recommend insurance brokers.

 Do they offer the type of products you want?

-Make sure a potential insurance provider offers the coverage amount, term, and – most importantly – features you want.
-An innovative, Canadian, online life insurance broker like (ahem) PolicyAdvisor, can help you check different combinations of insurance terms, benefit amounts, and coverage features to determine which company and product best suits your situation and needs.
+Make sure a potential insurance company offers the coverage amount, term, and – most importantly – features you want.
+Innovative, Canadian, online life insurance brokers like (ahem) PolicyAdvisor, can help you check different combinations of insurance terms, benefit amounts, and coverage features to determine which insurance company and product best suits your situation and needs.